 Complications and management of eptifibatide-induced thrombocytopenia

 Masood F, Hashmi S, Chaus A, Hertsberg A, Ehrenpreis ED.
 Complications and Management of Eptifibatide-Induced Thrombocytopenia.
 Ann Pharmacother.
-2021;10600280211006645. doi:10.1177/10600280211006645
+2021;55(12):1467-1473. doi:10.1177/10600280211006645

-BACKGROUND: Eptifibatide is used in acute coronary syndromes to reversibly block platelet aggregation by inhibiting the platelet glycoprotein IIb/IIIa receptor.
+Background: Eptifibatide is used in acute coronary syndromes to reversibly block platelet aggregation by inhibiting the platelet glycoprotein IIb/IIIa receptor.
 A serious adverse effect of eptifibatide is a profound drop in platelet count, termed eptifibatide-induced thrombocytopenia (EIT).

-OBJECTIVE: To provide insight into the types of complications and management of EIT.
+Objective: To provide insight into the types of complications and management of EIT.

-METHODS: Cases of EIT submitted to the Food and Drug Administration adverse event reporting system were evaluated.
+Methods: Cases of EIT submitted to the Food and Drug Administration adverse event reporting system were evaluated.
 Data analyses included management of EIT, complications of thrombocytopenia, initial platelets, and platelet nadir following eptifibatide.

-CONCLUSION AND RELEVANCE: Most cases of EIT were managed by withholding eptifibatide with platelet transfusion if necessary.
+Conclusion and relevance: Most cases of EIT were managed by withholding eptifibatide with platelet transfusion if necessary.
 The majority of complications included bleeding.
 However, significant procedure delays, prolonged hospital stay, thrombosis, and allergic reactions were also reported.